dmachard/extensiveautomation-server/README.md

 This example describe how to write a HTTP workflow to send HTTP requests.

 The WEB plugin must be installed, please refer to [Adding plugins](#adding-plugins).

-One action is available to create HTTP workflow.
-- curl.yml: send http requests and analyse response

 Examples are available in the data storage in `./samples/http/` folder.